Norrie last Briton out of French Open singles

-French Open: Cameron Norrie loses to Karen Khachanov at Roland Garros
+French Open: Cameron Norrie loses as British interest ends at Roland Garros

 Last updated on .From the section Tennis